-Archaeologists have uncovered countless epitaphs on tombstones that the Greeks dedicated to their furry friends.
+Archaeologists have uncovered countless epitaphs on tombstones dedicated by Greeks to their furry friends.

-“This is the tomb of the dog, Stephanos, who perished, Whom Rhodope shed tears for and buried like a human.
-I am the dog Stephanos, and Rhodope set up a tomb for me” read one gravestone.
+One gravestone reads: “This is the tomb of the dog, Stephanos, who perished, Whom Rhodope shed tears for and buried like a human.
+I am the dog Stephanos, and Rhodope set up a tomb for me.”

-“Helena, foster child, soul without comparison and deserving of praise.”
-The particular epitaph shows that some ancient Greeks, lust like today, saw their dogs as their foster children.
+“Helena, foster child, soul without comparison and deserving of praise,” reads another.
+This particular epitaph shows that some ancient Greeks, just like today, saw their dogs as their foster children.

-In the next case, a hunter mourned the female hound who had helped him hunt in the three Greek mountains mentioned on the tombstone: “Surely, even as you lie dead in this tomb, I deem the wild beasts yet fear your white bones, huntress Lycas; and your valor great Pelion knows, and splendid Ossa and the lonely peaks of Cithaeron.”
+In another example, a hunter mourned the female hound who had helped him hunt in the three Greek mountains mentioned on the tombstone: “Surely, even as you lie dead in this tomb, I deem the wild beasts yet fear your white bones, huntress Lycas; and your valor great Pelion knows, and splendid Ossa and the lonely peaks of Cithaeron.”